IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Brian_Greene" target="_blank">Brian Greene</a><span style="color:Chartreuse">(theoretical physicist, mathematician, and string theorist)</span>

->“This pandemic seemed to come from people eating animals and it’s becoming more well known that eating animals is not the greatest thing for our health … We’ve seen more of the effects of how eating animals has brought us to our knees as a species, I think it’s time to re-examine our world in a way that doesn’t abuse other species.”
+>“This pandemic seemed to come from people eating animals and it’s becoming more well known that eating animals is not the greatest thing for our health … We’ve seen more of the effects of how eating animals has brought us to our knees as a species, I think it’s time to **re-examine our world in a way that doesn’t abuse other species**.”

 ― <a href="https://en.wikipedia.org/wiki/Brian_May" target="_blank">Brian May</a><span style="color:Chartreuse">(musician and astrophysicist)</span>